Working out how much your property is worth can be difficult.

 Quick and affordable

-A desktop property valuation gives you a quick and affordable way to estimate property value.
+Desktop property valuations are a quick and affordable way to estimate property value.

 There’s also no need to grant access or be present for the valuation.